vbrh-immalle/faq/microsoft.md

 ## Why do so many companies choose Microsoft then?

 Because they are stupid.
-Microsoft sales people have successfully convinced a lot of uninformed decision makers, most of who have never written a line of code in their lives, that Microsoft is better for their enterprise as a whole.
+Microsoft sales people have successfully convinced a lot of uninformed decision makers, most of whom have never written a line of code in their lives, that Microsoft is better for their enterprise as a whole.
 The lie spun by MS sales people is that Microsoft architectures will be cheaper and easier